labelle/evo-css-switch/README.md

 <link rel="stylesheet" type="text/css" href="<styleheet path>" title="style1" class="new" media="screen" />
 ```

+## documentation

+In addition to this README file, you'll find helpful 'comments' sprinkled throughout the HTML, CSS, and JavaScript files.

+## conribution

+If you find any glitches or have ideas for improvements, please submit a Github issue or pull request.

 ## usage

 You will need the following code snippets in your your HTML documents.